-Because Daniel Tiger is a kind of sideways sequel to one aspect of the Mister Rogers’ Universe, it’s easy to overlook the fact that it’s also every clearly part of The Matrix.
+Because Daniel Tiger is a kind of sideways sequel to one aspect of Mister Rogers’ Universe, it’s easy to overlook the fact that it’s also very clearly part of The Matrix.
 It’s okay.
 This wasn’t obvious, at first, so don’t feel bad.
-But the secret is out now: The entire world of Daniel Tiger is built out of the puppet-land of make-believe from Mister Rogers, which means, when you get down to the nitty-gritty ways in which that Daniel Tiger reality operates, it’s very clear that he — and at least a handful of his friends — are trapped in a simulation inside the Matrix.
+But the secret is out now: The entire world of Daniel Tiger is built out of the puppet land of make-believe from Mister Rogers, which means, when you get down to the nitty-gritty ways in which that Daniel Tiger reality operates, it’s very clear that he — and at least a handful of his friends — are trapped in a simulation inside the Matrix.

 Why?
 Let’s go through the rabbit hole, shall we?

 First, consider the theme song of Daniel Tiger’s Neighborhood.
 The lyrics make it very clear that the entire universe takes place in the “land of make-believe.”
 If Daniel Tiger lives in the “land of make-believe” you must ask yourself, what’s the “real world” relative to that?
-The only foreseeable answer, then, that the puppet realm of the classic Mister Rogers is real, and the happy, colorful computer animation of Daniel Tiger is nothing more than a simulation.
+The only foreseeable answer, then, is that the puppet realm of the classic Mister Rogers is real, and the happy, colorful computer animation of Daniel Tiger is nothing more than a simulation.
 The Matrix.

 Next, let’s consider the way they appear.
-In Mister Rogers Neighborhood, Daniel Tiger Sr. and King Friday, both also characters on Daniel Tiger, are limp, legless puppets.
+In Mister Rogers’ Neighborhood, Daniel Tiger Sr. and King Friday, both also characters on Daniel Tiger, are limp, legless puppets.
 But in Daniel Tiger’s Neighborhood, they are fully functional characters who can move around in the world unimpeded.
 In other words?
-It’s almost as the versions of themselves we see are their ideal projections.
+It’s almost as if the versions of themselves we see are their ideal projections.
 While these characters are not wearing wraparound shades and leather outfits that make them look like Berlin dance club cyberpunks, this is the same logic of the Matrix where Neo et al are projecting an image of their idealized selves into the simulated virtual world.

 In The Matrix, Neo has great hair in the simulation but a completely shorn head in the dystopian real world where he, like pretty much everyone else, was being used as a human battery.
 Neo also learns he’s living in a simulation when he’s suddenly unable to speak; for the Daniel Tiger characters, there’s almost certainly a horrific off-screen moment at the end of every episode where they wake up, unable to speak because they’re still cloth puppets from the 1980s.
 (To prevent children from being frightened, these moments of awakening are obviously cut.)

 The rabbit hole, however, goes much deeper.
 The cast of characters sort of matches up, too.
 Daniel Tiger is clearly Neo, which makes either Jodi Platypus or Miss Elena the Trinity of this story.
-Jodi is the better Trinity analog if only because she comes into the land-of-make believe from another neighborhood, and, as such, teaches Daniel more about himself.
+Jodi is the better Trinity analog if only because she comes into the land-of-make-believe from another neighborhood, and, as such, teaches Daniel more about himself.
 There’s also an episode in which Jodi sings a song called “This Is Where I Used to Live,” in which she shows all kinds of crazy crayon drawings coming to life, implying, like Daniel Tiger, she can manipulate the Matrix, an ability that previously, only Daniel Tiger proved he could do.
 Every single time Daniel Tiger says “Hey…you want to make-believe with me?” he proves he’s the Chosen One.

-In fact, very few characters can manipulate the Matrix-of-make-believe more than Daniel Tiger, which makes you think that it’s possible that the simulation the characters are living in Daniel Tiger’s Neighborhood is even darker than the Matrix.
+In fact, very few characters can manipulate the Matrix-of-make-believe more than Daniel Tiger, which makes you think that it’s possible that the simulation of the characters are living in Daniel Tiger’s Neighborhood is even darker than the Matrix.
 In the films, Neo, Trinity, Morpheus, Link, and thousands of other humans were totally aware they lived in a simulation, and fought, in the real world, to destroy the machines that enslaved them.
 Based on a cursory amount of evidence, it seems like Daniel and maybe Jodi are the only characters capable of manipulating the cartoon reality around them, sadly implying that almost all the other characters are unaware that they live in — and are enslaved by — the land-of-make-believe-Matrix.

 In other words, it would be tempting to say that Dad Tiger or even O the Owl is the Morpheus of this scenario.
 (Prince Wednesday is certainly not Morpheus mostly because no one who says “boopshy boopshy” all the time can be so dope.)
 But, even if any of these characters were Morpheus it would be like a version of Morpheus who has never even heard of the red and blue pill gambit.
 Whoever the Morpheus analog is in Daniel Tiger’s neighborhood, that person (or talking animal) has not yet woken to the fact that they all live in a simulation.
 So, for now, I’m going to maybe float the theory that perhaps Katerina Kitty Cat is Morpheus, just because she totally knows more than she lets on.